 Joining a social fraternity or sorority can be overwhelming.
-To learning about the organizations being offered, to knowing the terminology, the office of Fraternity & Sorority Life (FSL) has you covered!
-Click the drop down bars below to find out more information about Frequently Asked Questions and a Glossary of Greek/FSL terms.
+To learn about the organizations being offered and become familiar with the terminology, the office of Fraternity & Sorority Life (FSL) has you covered!
+Click the drop-down bars below to find more information, learn answers to Frequently Asked Questions and read a Glossary of Greek/FSL terms.

 How do I obtain more information about joining?